Dr. Sam Totman

 Prior to joining the Clamp Divinity School of Christian Ministry and the Christian Studies faculty at Anderson University, Dr. Totman served as a Centrifuge leader (Union University and North Greenville University), Pastor of Students and Education at Flat Springs Baptist Church (NC), Ministry Associate at Fellowship Community Church (SC), and as the Youth Pastor at East Pickens Baptist Church (SC).
 He grew up in a family-owned sign company, developing skills in design and marketing.
 After graduating from Southeastern, he started a successful internet business, which allowed him to serve as a minister at a local church plant.
 Since 2011, Sam has served as the Director of External Relations for the College of Christian Studies and Clamp Divinity School.

 Dr. Totman is also a professor here at Clamp Divinity School.
 He has led the way in establishing a Media Ministry concentration within the Divinity School to equip ministry leaders to engage people and transform lives through properly integrating technology in ministry.
 Additionally, he is strengthening the Christian Education program to help the next generation of ministry leaders become better teachers and preachers.
 Dr. Totman's unique teaching style uses gamification techniques to address the diverse needs of his students, encourage engagement, increase retention, and make learning complex subjects an enjoyable experience.
 His latest research interest has been the practical and ethical integration of AI technology in the classroom.

-Sam is married to Amanda, who is also a graduate of the University of South Carolina with a Master of Library and Information Science and North Greenville University with a B.A. in Early Childhood and Elementary Education.
-She is a media specialist at Belton Elementary School.
-They have three children, Naomi, Lael, and Miles.
+Sam is married to Amanda, who is a graduate of the University of South Carolina with a Master of Library and Information Science, North Greenville University with a B.A. in Early Childhood and Elementary Education, and is also on track to achieve her National Board certification this year.
+She is the media specialist at Honea Path Middle School.
+They have three children: Naomi, Lael, and Miles.